2E0PGS/blog/_posts/2020-06-04-mmdvm-modem.md

 ## Pinouts

-For some reason my PI wont boot with the hat on.
-I haven't figured out why yet.
-See: [wojciechk8/MMDVM_pog/issues/4](https://github.com/wojciechk8/MMDVM_pog/issues/4#issuecomment-482480582)

 I connected the modem pins "GND", "TX", "RX" and "PTT" accordingly to my radio.
 You need a radio with a "DATA IN" jack accepting 9600 bps GMSK.

 The "SQL" pin of rig doesn't seem to be needed for basic setup.